versatica/mediasoup-website/documentation/v3/mediasoup/installation.md

 * On Debian and Ubuntu install the `python3-pip` DEB package, otherwise PIP package manager might be unavailable.
 * On Debian and Ubuntu install the `build-essential` DEB package.
 It includes both `make` and `gcc`/`g++`.
 * On YUM based Linux (Red Hat, CentOS) use `yum groupinstall "Development Tools"`.
-* On OSX M1 ensure that you have a M1 version of `node`.
+* On OSX M1 ensure that you have a M1 version of Node.js.
 </div>

 <div markdown="1" class="note">